Search Contact information

 1. When I log in remotely I can't use Matlab, LaTeX or compilers.
 Why? - gate (the machine visible from outside CUED) doesn't have those programs, but from gate you can log in (using slogin) to one of our Linux Servers, which are fully equipped.

-6. What engineering packages are available on the system? - There a few large commercial packages and several smaller ones which have been often obtained free from the network.
+5. What engineering packages are available on the system? - There a few large commercial packages and several smaller ones which have been often obtained free from the network.
 See the programs page for details.
-Arul Britto (amb2) can offer advice on the Finite Element and Mechanical Engineering packages, and there are local newsgroups which provide a self help forum.

 You can kill the current program started from the command line by holding down the Ctrl key while pressing "C".
 For other non-graphics programs you first need to find their PID (Process ID) by using "top" or "ps -fade", then type "kill -HUP PID".
 If it survives that, use the more drastic "kill -KILL PID".

-12. When I use a text editor it starts overwrites what's there.
+9. When I use a text editor it overwrites what's there.
 What's gone wrong? - emacs, gedit and geany have an overwrite mode which is toggled by pressing the Insert button or the keypad's 0 button.
 If you accidentally press one of these buttons, just press the button again.

 Access [back to top of page]

-1. How do I log out? - Use the logout icon at the bottom of the screen.
+1. How do I log out? - Use the icon at top-right of the screen.

 2. What are all the different passwords for? - See the Your computer passwords page.